atritthart/jobsite-generator-host/README.md

 ## Create the CloudFormation stack with Senza

-Run "senza create jobsite-generator.yaml &lt;myapp-version> &lt;dockerimg-version>", for example:
+Run `senza create jobsite-generator.yaml <myapp-version> <dockerimg-version>`, for example:

     $ senza create jobsite-generator.yaml 42 1.3
     Generating Cloud Formation template..
 OK
     Creating Cloud Formation stack jobsite-generator-42..
 OK

+&lt;myapp-version> should be incremented on every deployment.
+This will create a CloudFormation stack jobsite-generator-&lt;myapp-version> and use version &lt;dockerimg-version> Docker image from Pier One.

-You can follow the CloudFormation init events either in the web console, or on the command line by running "senza events test.yaml &lt;myapp-version>":
+You can follow the CloudFormation init events either in the web console, or on the command line by running `senza events test.yaml <myapp-version>`:

     $ senza events tfox-jobsite.yaml 42 --watch=2